Figures

 %}

-Each image matches each piece of alt text in order.
+Each image matches each piece of alt text (or title) in order.
 If you include multiple images in a figure, make sure you provide separate alt text for each image.
 If you don’t, some images will have no alt text.
+Titles are less important for accessibility, and are therefore optional.

 Rotating figures